Doctorate in Leadership -

 Up to 50% transfer credits considered

-Most affordable Superintendent Licensure Doctorate in the state
+One of the most affordable Superintendent Licensure Doctorate programs in the state

 Access to job postings throughout Ohio